 Kappa Delta Responds to Coronavirus

+We are here for you!
 Please reach out to us if you have questions.
 Collegiate members can direct questions to the chapter president or CAB chairman.
-Advisors and housing volunteers can reach out to the collegiate experience associate or new chapter manager for their chapter.
+Advisors can reach out to the collegiate experience associate or collegiate housing manager for their chapter.
+Housing volunteers can direct questions to the housing resource specialist.
 Other inquiries can be directed to email@example.com.

-Kappa Delta views the health and well-being of members, volunteers and staff as a top priority.
-As with most other organizations and businesses, we are actively doing our part to prevent the spread of the coronavirus in our communities.
-Therefore, our KDHQ staff members began working remotely on March 16, 2020, and will until further notice.
+The National Headquarters staff members are working remotely to limit the spread of the coronavirus.
 Operations will continue as usual during our regular office hours of 8:30 a.m.-5:00 p.m.
-CST, Monday through Friday.
+CT, Monday through Friday.
 To reach a staff member, please visit the staff directory or email our general inbox at firstname.lastname@example.org.

 Resources For Remote Learning and Health & Wellness